Francesco16p/SMA/CushingLogistic.md

 ### Estimate posterior densities using `mclust`

 At this point, it is possible to use Markov Chain Monte Carlo simulation to estimate the joint, bivariate and marginal posterior densities using the `mclust` library.
 These estimated densities are used as proxies for the exact posterior to evaluate the quality of different approximations.
-In the following, the numbers 0,1,2 indicate which parameters the density refers to.
+In the following, the numbers 0, 1 and 2 indicate which parameters the density refers to.
 To estimate such functions, write

 ```r
 library(mclust)